patlachance/test-keycloak/README.md

 * [HOTP](https://tools.ietf.org/html/rfc4226) - Counter/Time mode support
     - hash algorithm, various parameters can be set
     - Works well in Google authenticator
-* Can be forced to use OTP regardless of authentication method
+* OTP can be enforced regardless of authentication method

 ### Script-based Authentication

-* JS can be set to allow/deny authentication rules.
+* You can set the rules for allowing / denying authentication with JS.
 See [Java ScriptEngine](https://docs.oracle.com/javase/7/docs/api/javax/script/ScriptEngine.html)
-* It is very difficult to use (especially for debugging)
+* But very difficult to use (especially for debugging)
 * Example: see [Snippets/stripemaildomainfromusername.js](Snippets/Stripemaildomainfromusername.js).
-* Upon rejection, the error message cannot be selected directly, and you must choose from a few constants (http://www.keycloak.org/docs/javadocs/org/keycloak/authentication/AuthenticationFlowError.html).
+* Upon denyed, the error message cannot be selected directly, and you must choose from a few constants (http://www.keycloak.org/docs/javadocs/org/keycloak/authentication/AuthenticationFlowError.html).
-* You should not deny access to this service.
-You can customize the flow of the certification process only, and the flow beyond the service is not customizable.
+* Access to this service should not be denied.
+Only the authentication process flow can be customized, and the flow to the service can not be customized.

 ### UI Customization

-* offers themes, localization features, etc.
+* Provides themes, localization features, etc.
     - except Korean
-* The change in management tools is the title of the top of the login page...
-Warning Banner is not.
+* In the management tool, the part that can be changed is the title at the top of the login page.
 * There are terms and conditions, but no edit page.

-###
+### I have not tried it.

 * Send mail
     - Check your email address
     - Forgot Password
-* OpenID Connect Client auhz function
+* OpenID Connect Client AuthZ feature
-    - the permission setting for the URL path is likely to be possible.
+    - Permission can be set by URL path
 * Clustering
 * TODO: Keycloak LDAP bind account Administrator-> change to service account
 * [Keycloak Security Proxy](https://keycloak.gitbooks.io/server-installation-and-configuration/content/v/2.2/topics/proxy.html)
     - Reverse proxy
-    - The existing application seems to be able to be certified without modification
+    - The existing application seems to be able to be attached without modification
 * Kerberos/SPNEGO SSO

 ### Issue

-* Admin Login Unlocked very soon
+* Administrator login is released very quickly

 * `LOAD_GROUPS_BY_MEMBER_ATTRIBUTE_RECURSIVELY` of Keycloak User Groups Retrieve Strategy does not work properly with Samba 4.3 set as example [Issue] (https://bugzilla.samba.org/show_bug.cgi?id=10493)